Chapter 1: Odor and the Science of Olfaction

 - Molecular structure of the item generating or emitting an odor

-- Specific catalyst that releases an odor
+- A specific catalyst that releases an odor

-In investigating and researching specific odor issues that homeowners’ face, certain structure and catalysts appear with regularity.
+In investigating and researching specific odor issues that homeowners’ face, certain structure, and catalysts appear with regularity.
 These structures and catalysts as sources of odors represent the chief focus of this chapter.

 Nitrogen and Sources of Odors

 Nitrogen represents the most common element involved in the molecular structure of item (or source) generating an odor.
-In many ways, the presence of nitrogen as an element in a odorous source is not surprising.
+In many ways, the presence of nitrogen as an element in an odorous source is not surprising.
 Nitrogen is fundamental to life on Earth.
 Nitrogen is a component of all living systems on the planets, including all plants, animals, and microorganisms.

 We are in contact with nitrogen in its gaseous state.
 Nitrogen boils at -320 degrees Fahrenheit.
-Thus, in any natural setting in the planet, nitrogen is encountered as a gas.
+Thus, in any natural setting on the planet, nitrogen is encountered as a gas.
 The fact that it is gaseous renders it an ideal conduit for odorous vapors.

 Nitrogen itself has no odor.
 Nitrogen has the capacity to take on additional atoms, in a multitude of combinations, that can result in the formation of a myriad of different types of malodorous compounds.
 These are compounds that contain molecules capable of becoming airborne and impacting the human olfactory system.